Shanmuganathan2004/Shanmuganathan2004/README.md

 - 📝 I regularly writing my learnings on [linkedin.com/in/shanmuganathan120](linkedin.com/in/shanmuganathan120)

-- 📫 How to reach me **shanmuganathan120@gmail.com**
+- 📫 How to reach me DM me on LinlkedIn

-- 📄 Know about my experiences [Error-404 but the bug will be resolved if any try to fix my issue](Error-404 but the bug will be resolved if any try to fix my issue)
+- 📄 Know about my experiences : [Error-404] but the bug will be resolved if anyone try to fix my issue

 - ⚡ Fun fact **I think I like to talk about tech so much that other person starts to get better at what I try to say**